matomo-org/developer-documentation/docs/generated/master/Piwik/Site.md

 <a name="getType" id="getType"></a>
 ### `getType()`

-Returns the type of the website (by default "website")
+Returns the website type (by default `"website"`, which means it is a single website).

 #### Signature